deckgo/deckdeckgo/doc/slides/slides.md

 #### Code components

-The slide "Code" relies on the code component `<deckgo-code/>` which is described in the components [documentation](https://github.com/fluster/deckdeckgo/blob/master/doc/components/components.md).
+The slide "Code" relies on the code component `<deckgo-highlight-code/>` which is described in the components [documentation](https://github.com/fluster/deckdeckgo/blob/master/doc/components/components.md).

 #### Installation

-The [DeckDeckGo] code component is provided in separate extra library.
-If you don't use the [DeckDeckGo] starter kit and wish to add the [DeckDeckGo] code to your project, you will need to install and integrate it from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo-code) as described in its [installation guide](https://github.com/fluster/deckdeckgo-code#getting-started).
+The [DeckDeckGo] - Hightlight code component is provided in separate extra library.
+If you don't use the [DeckDeckGo] starter kit and wish to add the [DeckDeckGo] code to your project, you will need to install and integrate it from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo-highlight-code) as described in its [installation guide](https://github.com/fluster/deckdeckgo-highlight-code#getting-started).

 #### Attributes